Securitybits-io/blog.securitybits.io/content/post/2020-05-17-what-virtual-machines-am-i-running.md

 ---
 Disclaimer, this is subject to change... very often and very quickly!

-{{< image classes="fancybox center" src="/img/posts/2020/05/what-virtual-machines-am-i-running/home_network-securitybits.png" title='The "current" network architecture' >}}
+{{< image classes="fancybox center" src="/img/posts/2020/05/what-virtual-machines-am-i-running/home_network-securitybits.png" title="The 'current' network architecture" >}}

 To start off everything that you can see is running under ESXi-6.7 on my VRTX, which is managed by vCenter-6.7.
 Though this will soon be upgraded to 7.0 as soon as VMware releases 7.0u1.